ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ```
 The parallel implementation of this solution finishes in **25 seconds**.

-Alongside is the citation **network graph** of the most cited paper in this [diagram](https://github.com/ketancmaheshwari/SMC18/blob/master/results/best_papers.svg).
+Alongside is the citation **network graph** of the most cited paper in this [diagram](https://github.com/ketancmaheshwari/SMC18/blob/master/results/best_papers.svg)(too big to fit here).
 The result of a query for all-time list of most cited papers with a threshold of 20,000 is in `results/top_papers.txt`.

-## Challenge 2
+### Challenge 2

 *Identify topics that have been researched across all publications.*